 Contact: Stephen Swan, International Student Advisor

-Centre Pride Alliance strives to make the Centre community aware of issues that the LGBT community faces and educate the community on how they can help.
-It also creates a safe environment where all members of the Centre community — both LGBT members and allies — feel comfortable socializing and discussing matters dealing with gender, sexuality, etc.
+Centre Pride Alliance strives to make the Centre community aware of issues that the LGBTQIA+ community faces and educate the community on how they can help.
+It also creates a safe environment where all members of the Centre community — both LGBTQIA+ members and allies — feel comfortable socializing and discussing matters dealing with gender, sexuality, etc.

-Contact: Allison Walther ’18, President of Centre Pride Alliance
+Contact: Ailiyah Alim ’20, President of Centre Pride Alliance

-The purpose of the Centre Ally Program is to create visible LGBTQ allies for members of the Centre community, to help shape a culture of acceptance, and to make a positive statement about the equality of all people.
+The purpose of the Centre Ally Training Series is to create visible LGBTQIA+ allies for members of the Centre community, to help shape a culture of acceptance, and to make a positive statement about the equality of all people.
 The topics and information discussed during the training are also applicable to other identities and populations.
-The training is a 2-hour training that is held at least twice a year and is designed to educate participants on LGBTQ issues and how to be a strong ally for members of the LGBTQ community.
+The series contains 101: Introduction to Allyship, 201: Advanced Allyship, and 401s on various special issues.

 Centre College’s roots are Presbyterian.
 Since 1819, the College’s purpose has been the full intellectual, social, physical, ethical, and spiritual development of students.
 Although Centre’s roots are Presbyterian, the Religious Life Office is designed to celebrate our religious diversity.